 Whilst we have been making our products for a number of years now using the G657 A1 recommendation we have now released a product that adheres to the G657 B3 recommendation.
 Thereby providing a bend radius of 5mm.

-Anderson has chosen Corning as the provider of all our G657 glasses.
-If you require 90 degree bends then the 5mm product will be required due to its ability to not only technically pass the G657 B3 recommendation, but it will do so with almost zero loss.
+The 7.5mm product will be required for its ability to not only technically pass the G657 A2 recommendation, but it will do so with almost zero loss.